SerenityOS/serenity/CONTRIBUTING.md

 The following applies to all user-facing strings, code, comments, and commit messages:

-* The official project language is American English.
+* The official project language is American English with ISO 8601 dates and metric units.
 * Use proper spelling, grammar, and punctuation.
 * Write in an authoritative and technical tone.